tbilbe/REVIT-SCRATCHPAD/README.md

      - [x] Break systems down into MEP classes - Duct/ Air : Pipe/Liquid fluid : CableTray/ Elec
      - [ ] Capture all plant not assigned to MEP System - Number of items, analysis of which system is worse (Elec / Mech)
 - [ ] Create possible d3 visualisations of all this data collection?
+     - [x] Create output of Warnings on project
      - [x] Understand how to transact and with document and create file.writeStream()
      - [x] Create a file either .txt or .csv as direct export from Revit document
      - [ ] Create CSV Point (X,Y,Z) exports for comparisons with arch files. - FOR LCY